 Thesis and Dissertation Writing: Guideline and Outline

-Academic papers, particularly theses and dissertations, usually follow an established structure or format composed of five main sections.
+Academic writing, particularly thesis and dissertation writing, usually follow an established structure or format composed of five main sections.
 Universities adhere to this format to standardize research writing regardless of fields or disciplines, and to make it easier for advisers, panelists, and peer reviewers to evaluate these papers.

 Nevertheless, the following discussion provides a guideline and outline to thesis and dissertation writing in consideration of the five major sections, as well as the supplemental sections.
 Hence, this article also lists down or enumerates and describes the parts of a thesis or dissertation.